rebeclem/aphids/hybpiper_setup.md

 1) We now have a file with the amino acid sequences that are single-species orthologs.
 Make a directory in the myzus and aphis directories and call it `hybpiper_aa`.
 Transfer these files to that directory.
     * `Orthogroups/Orthogroups_SingleCopyOrthologues.txt` has a list of all the orthogroups that are single copy.
-    * All these sequences (there are 8631) are in the Single_Copy_Orthologue_Sequences folder, but each of these fasta files has 4 sequences in it.
+    * All these sequences (there are 8631 for *Aphis*, 7064 for *Myzus*) are in the Single_Copy_Orthologue_Sequences folder, but each of these fasta files has 4 sequences in it.
 I guess we can concatenate all of these into a single file.
     * First, let's add the name of the orthogroup to each of the sequences.
-Allocate an interactive node `salloc`, load the python module and virtual environment, then add the names of the OG to the descriptions of each sequence using the command `python ~/90day_aphid/scripts/name_change2.py`
+Allocate an interactive node `salloc`, load the python module and virtual environment, then add the names of the OG to the descriptions of each sequence using the command `python ~/90day_aphid/scripts/name_change2.py` in the Single_copy_Orthologue_Sequences directory.
     * In the `hybpiper_aa` directory, type the command: `cat ../aaLTPG/OrthoFinder/Results_Oct14/Single_Copy_Orthologue_Sequences/* > single_copy_all_targets.fa`
     * You should have a file with 8631 orthogroups.
 Check the number of sequences in this file with `grep ">" single_copy_all_targets.fa | wc -l`.
 There should be 34,524 sequences (4 different species with 8631 orthogroups).
 3) Now we need to get a file with the corresponding nucleotide sequences.
 Make a file called hybpiper_cds and navigate into it.
     * Let's make a file of the list of names from the amino acid sequence: `grep ">" ../hybpiper_aa/single_copy_all_targets.fa > genes_list.txt`
     * Now remove the karots from this file using `sed 's/>//' genes_list.txt > genes_names.txt`
+    * Remove the OG sequence from the file as well
     * Now use seqtk to extract matching sequences. `module load seqtk`, then for each species, make a different file
     * `seqtk subseq ../cds_LTPG/Aphis_fabae_JIC1_v2.scaffolds.braker.filtered.cds.LTPG.fa genes_names.txt > targets_fabae_cds.fa`
     - `seqtk subseq ../cds_LTPG/Aphis_glycines_4.v2.1.scaffolds.braker.filtered.cds.LTPG.fa genes_names.txt > targets_glycines_cds.fa`